 Having flown to Houston, we set on a 5-hour drive going East, towards Louisiana.
 And after a while, it was time to stop.
-Leah was very keen for us to try one of the local institutions – Stemboat Bills in Lake Charles.
+A local friend was very keen for us to try one of the local institutions – Stemboat Bills in Lake Charles.
 We feasted on fried seafood (that was a portion for one, which the 3 of us shared) and tried the lovely pistolettes, which is a little sandwich filled with shrimp – deep-fried, of course.
 A special mention goes to our “glass of wine”, which came with a lid.
-I am not a beer girl (I seriously wish I was), and I had to try this!
+I am not a beer girl (I seriously wish I was), and I had to try this once (and not to repeat).

 After dinner, we headed to our first stop – the stunning Nottoway Plantation.
 We arrived quite late but loved seeing this beautiful plantation late at night.
 It wasn’t cold for us at all, and we simply loved it.
 We slept like babies and woke up to these incredible views.